AyomiT1st/homework_arbennett/forecast_submissions/forecast_1/forecast_1_instructions.md

 - **Steps**:
   - a.
 Prepare your data:
      - Align your streamflow, temperature, and precipitation data by date.
      - Create lagged variables (e.g., streamflow from 1 day ago, 2 days ago, etc.) as potential predictors.
+You are open to using any variables you think might be useful.
-     - Use historical data to create a training set (e.g., using data from 2010-2019).
+     - Use historical data to create a training set (e.g., using data from 2000-2019).
   - b.
 Develop the regression model:
-     - Use scikit-learn's LinearRegression class to create your model.
+     - Use scikit-learn's LinearRegression class to create your model, or other model class if you prefer.
      - Consider which variables to include as predictors (e.g., lagged streamflow, recent precipitation, average temperature).
      - Fit the model on your training data.
   - c.
 Evaluate the model: